Not so long ago, most Android enthusiasts would root their phone and flash a custom ROM. It was the norm, even on brand new devices.

 All of these are now part of Android and are available on virtually every modern device.
 Even the old complaint about bloatware has been mostly fixed — you can just disable any built-in apps that you don’t need.

 Plus, if you’re tempted by a ROM just to try something new, why not try a launcher app instead?
 They’re easier and safer to install, and you can test as many as you like.
+And you can avoid some of the common issues you could face when installing a Custom ROM.

 So, Do You Still Need Custom ROMs?